humboldt-cs/acarteas-research/wherearewe.md

 promisejs.org

 #2.22.18
 Figured out the problem with our asyn issue.
-Some functions parameters were being passed and exicuting before they were intended.
+Some functions parameters were being passed and exciuting before they were intended.

+#2.23.18

+more promise issues.  current error we are receiving is the third step firing before everything else.  why is this the case?
+Also cleaned up our code base, added and updated a new module to handle our delete calls seperately.  added delete module to promises.